 – Tablet: Some parents might be against them, but if used smartly and for short periods, they are great for kids to play and read.
 Don’t forget the cables and chargers!
 If you have young kids, add a good protective case!

 – Travel pillow and blanket: Great for those naps on the road.
-This set great for smaller children, while this model is perfect for older kids.
+This set is great for smaller children, while there’re models that are perfect for older kids.

 – Backpack: Gather an extra jumper, their sunglasses, a hat, their favorite snacks, and put everything in a small backpack.
 Go for a washable model that’s also lightweight.
 This convenient, no-frills Amazon model is perfect.
 It’s cheap, easy to clean, and with a compartment for their electronics.